tapnair/Project-Archiver/README.md

 ###How to use<a name="How-to-use"></a>

-Launch Fusion 360.
-Under the **Scripts and Addins** select Arcive-export.
 In the data panel navigate to the project you want to archive.
 The add-in will export all Fusion 360 files in the active project.

 ![](Project-Archiver/resources/dialog.png)

-The dialog shows you the **Project to Archive** which is the current active project.

 It then allows you to enter a path.
 Type in a path into the **Output Path** field.
 * For OSX this might be: **/Users/*username*/Desktop/Test/**
 * For Windows this might be something like **C:\Test**

-Finally under **Export Types** select the different files types you want to export.
+Under **Export Types** select the different files types you want to export.
 You can select multiple types.

+File Name Options allow you to specify the naming convention for output files.
+If you select 'Document Name' you can choose whether or not to append the version number to the file name.

 Click **OK**.